-The low income rate depicts the share of the population falling below the low income limit.
-The low income limit is based on the household's median disposable money income (equivalent income) per consumption unit.
-The EU countries follow a uniform definition according to which a person is considered to be a low income earner if the income is smaller than 60 per cent of the median income, but a 50 per cent limit is also used.
+The at-risk-of-poverty rate depicts the share of the population falling below the at-risk-of-poverty threshold.
+The threshold is based on the household's median disposable money income (equivalent income) per consumption unit.
+The EU countries follow a uniform definition according to which a person is considered to be at risk of poverty if the income is below 60 per cent of the median income, but a 50-per-cent threshold is also used.

 Starting from the statistical year 2011, Statistics Finland has calculated the equivalent income based on money income, following the practices of Eurostat.
 Previous years have been updated to correspond to this concept.
 According to the previous definition, equivalent income also included imputed income items such as housing income.
-It is more common for pensioners to own and have fully paid for their homes, which is why the omission of housing income from the income particularly raises the low income rate of pensioners.
+It is more common for pensioners to own and have fully paid for their homes, which is why the omission of housing income from the income particularly raises the at-risk-of-poverty rate of pensioners.
 More detailed definitions are available from Statistics Finland.

-In 2020 the pensioner low income rate was 13.6 per cent when calculated based on the 60 per cent limit, which is 2.7 percentage points higher than for the population as a whole.
-Compared to 2011, the pensioner low income rate has dropped by 5.7 percentage points and by 2.3 percentage points for the population as a whole.
+In 2021 the at-risk-of-poverty rate of pensioners was 15.8 per cent when calculated based on the 60-per-cent threshold, which is 3.1 percentage points higher than for the population as a whole.
+Compared to 2012, the at-risk-of-poverty rate has dropped by 1.1 percentage points and by 0.8 percentage points for the population as a whole.

-The occasional shift in the pensioner low income rate is also greater than for the population as a whole.
-The fluctuation is affected by changes to the poverty limit, since the income distribution of pensioners is concentrated more around the 60 per cent poverty limit than other population groups.
-Changes to the low income limit thus affect the number of low income pensioners the most, and thereby the pensioner low income rate.
-Using the lower limit of 50 per cent, the pensioner low income rate is slightly lower than for the population as a whole.
+The occasional shift in the at-risk-of-poverty rate of pensioners is also greater than for the population as a whole.
+The fluctuation is affected by changes to the poverty threshold, since the income distribution of pensioners is concentrated more around the 60-per-cent poverty threshold than of other population groups.
+Changes to the at-risk-of-poverty threshold thus affect the number of pensioners at risk of poverty the most, and thereby the at-risk-of poverty rate of pensioners.
+Using the lower threshold of 50 per cent, the at-risk-of-poverty rate of pensioners is 1.3 percentage points higher than for the population as a whole.